barriosjorge/gmt_docs/src/software_development/ui_fwk.rst

     rm -fr ~/.config/Electron
     rm -fr ~/.config/ocs_navigator

+If this does not fix your problem, it's possible that your bundle and your modules are inconsistent.
+Check that what you define in ``$GMT_LOCAL/etc/bundles`` has a corresponding webpack file in ``$GMT_LOCAL/lib/js``.

 * **Unresponsive UI**: in some case if the UI becomes unresponsive, press ``CMD+R`` to refresh.
 If that fails to solve the problem, restart the CLI app.
 * **No data**: Ensure that the ports used by the controllers to publish data are accessible through the firewall.
 The following command should be used on the Device Control Computer to open the applicable range of ports (8122 - 8124):